memfault/interrupt/_drafts/gdb-python-post.md

 $5 = (struct ListNode *) 0x0
 ```

 While all this manual typing may be fine for debugging one crash or issue, it does not scale.
-When a new firmware is being QA'd for the first time on hundreds of devices internally, it's important to be able to quickly classify if the issue is known or not so debug doesn't cause the schedule to slip.
+When a new firmware is being QA'd for the first time on hundreds of devices, it's important to be able to quickly classify the issue so time spent debugging doesn't cause the schedule to slip.
 Even once a product makes it into the wild, an issue that appears on .1% of devices in a one million device fleet would generate 1000 reports per month!

-Manually inspecting hundreds of crashes is no fun ... but fortunately, GDB has several facilities built in that allow you to [extend](https://sourceware.org/gdb/onlinedocs/gdb/Extending-GDB.html#Extending-GDB) its core functionality, including Python, the scripting language of choice for many embedded projects.
+Manually inspecting hundreds of crashes is no fun ... but fortunately, GDB allows users to extend its core functionality in a number of ways, including via its [Python API](https://sourceware.org/gdb/onlinedocs/gdb/Extending-GDB.html#Extending-GDB) .
 This allows one to accelerate and in many cases even **automate** debug!

 In this series of posts we will explore some of the GDB Python APIs and how they can be used.